whispyy/test_gh-pages/index.md

 <!--## A Jekyll template for publishing single-page websites and articles that are incredibly readable and fully responsive
 {: style="float:left; text-align: center"} -->

-Rafael Pires
-<br/>Departement of Computer Sciens and Information Technologies
+Departement of Computer Sciens and Information Technologies
 <br/>Saint-Petersburg State University of Aerospace Instrumentation
 <br/>Saint-Petersburg, Russie
 <br/>Email: dcsit@suai.ru